stormpath/stormpath-documentation/source/accnt_mgmt.rst

   For more information about creating them using the REST API, please see :ref:`social-authn`.

-.. only:: csharp or vbnet

-  For more information about creating them using the .NET SDK, please see :ref:`social-authn`.

-.. only:: java

-  For more information about creating them using the Java SDK, please see :ref:`social-authn`.

-.. only:: nodejs

-  For more information about creating them using the Node SDK, please see :ref:`social-authn`.

-.. only:: php

-  For more information about creating them using the PHP SDK, please see :ref:`social-authn`.

-.. only:: python
+.. only:: not rest

-  For more information about creating them using the Python SDK, please see :ref:`social-authn`.
+  For more information about creating them using the |language| SDK, please see :ref:`social-authn`.

 .. _about-saml-dir: